-The keyword GCP, inserted in the last section of the CRYSTAL input and closed by END, calculates atom-pair wise counterpoise corrections which are added to the KS-DFT energies (and atomic and cell gradients).[131]
+The keyword GCP, inserted in the last section of the CRYSTAL input and closed by END, calculates atom-pair wise counterpoise corrections which are added to the KS-DFT energies (and atomic and cell gradients).[161]

-- 1) The gCP scheme has been carefully tested for molecular crystals.
-Applications to inorganic crystals and metals are less well tested and should be treated carefully. - 2) The gCP scheme cannot be applied to calculation of elastic constants and related properties (e.g. ELAPIEZO and PHOTOELA).
+Note that the gCP scheme has been carefully tested for molecular crystals.
+Applications to inorganic crystals and metals are less well tested and should be treated carefully.